Your employees’ rights and responsibilities for parental leave

 Baseline eligibility requirements

-It differentiates between two key roles:
+The legislation differentiates between two key roles:

-Understanding this distinction is essential, as different entitlements apply to each role.
 As far as the legislation is concerned, there can only be one Primary Carer at any given time during parental leave.
+Fewer than 5% of men have historically become the primary carer in New Zealand.

-Employment New Zealand has created this table to help people determine who is entitled to what.
+Eligibility criteria depend on the employee's work history, calculated from their child’s expected due date or placement date.
+Employment New Zealand has created this table to help you determine who is entitled to what.
 We’ve provided a summary below.

 Primary carer entitlements